Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)

 The third criterion was a urine volume ≤0.5 mL/kg per hour for six hours.
 However, in a 70 kg adult male, this would represent a urine volume as high as 210 mL in six hours, which, if maintained, would be 840 mL/day.
 Many healthy individuals could meet this criterion if they had limited fluid intake.
 Thus, the authors and reviewers of this topic do not agree with making a diagnosis of AKI based solely upon the urine volume.

 Other definitions and severity staging of AKI have also been proposed.
 These issues are discussed in detail elsewhere.
-(See "Definition of acute kidney injury (acute renal failure)".)
+(See "Definition and staging criteria of acute kidney injury (acute renal failure)".)

 The two major causes of AKI that occur in the hospital are prerenal disease and acute tubular necrosis (ATN).
 Together, they account for approximately 65 to 75 percent of cases of AKI.
 (See 'Frequency of prerenal disease and acute tubular necrosis as a cause of AKI' below.)